anantjain-xyz/anantjain.dev/_posts/books-read-and-listened-to-in-2023/index.md

 ---
-title: 'Books read and listened to in 2023'
+title: "Books read and listened to in 2023"
-description: '3 books and 11 audiobooks'
+description: "3 books and 11 audiobooks"
-date: '2023-12-31'
+date: "2023-12-31"
-categories: ['Book List']
+categories: ["Book List"]
 published: true
 ---